MetacrafterChris/event-challenge/README.md

 Once the contract is attached, you can go ahead and call the smart contract functions!

-Here are some examples you can run usuing our hardhat provided accounts:
+Here is an example you can run using our hardhat provided accounts:

   1. `await bank.deposit(0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266, 1)`
   2. `await bank.getBalance(0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266)`